Indemos/Canvas/README.md

 ```

-* **Area** is a viewport, an actual chart, each viewport can show several types of series, e.g. a mix of candles and lines.
+- **Area** is a viewport, an actual chart, each viewport can show several types of series, e.g. a mix of candles and lines.
-* **Series** is a single chart type to be displayed in the viewport, e.g. lines.
+- **Series** is a single chart type to be displayed in the viewport, e.g. lines.
-* **Model** is a data point of `dynamic` type, can accept different type of inputs, e.g. double or OHLC box.
+- **Model** is a data point of `dynamic` type, can accept different type of inputs, e.g. double or OHLC box.

-At this moment, `Painter` supports only horizontal orientation, so the axis X is used as an index scale that picks data points from the source list and axis Y is a value scale that represents the actual value of each data point.
+At this moment, `Canvas` supports only horizontal orientation, so the axis X is used as an index scale that picks data points from the source list and axis Y is a value scale that represents the actual value of each data point.

 # Preview

 ![](Screens/Preview.png)

+# Roadmap

+The current version is already the fastest .NET charting library, but it can be even faster if instead of rerendering HTML elements Blazor will simply show or hide them using CSS.